GoogleCloudPlatform/cloud-derby/admin/README.md

 are deleted to avoid unncecessary charges.
 This cleanup process is fully automated.
 Here is what you need to do from the bash command line in your Debian or Ubuntu:

 - `gcloud init` - this will initialize your admin credentials for the GCP Org.
-- Verify that the settings in [hackathon.sh](hackathon.sh) match your environment (aka name of the event, number of teams and users).
+- Verify that the settings in [setenv.sh](setenv.sh) match your environment (aka name of the event, number of teams and users).
 - `./delete-hackathon.sh $FOLDER_ID` - this will erase users, groups, all folders, VMs, projects, etc. under the `$FOLDER_ID` the folder you created while generating new hackathon event. for the event (for example "March-11-Denver" mapped into folder ID "123456789").
 - If you do not want to remove users, groups and projects, you can run a script `./stop-vms.sh $FOLDER_ID` to stop all of the VMs in all nested sub-folders and projects under `$FOLDER_ID`.